-- support the portion of land as indicatively shown in Attachment 3 of this Report or - propose an alternate portion of land.
+- support the portion of land as indicatively shown in Attachment 3 of Report CJ179-10/22

+- or

+- propose an alternate portion of land.

 It is not recommended that Council refuse to accept any portion of land, given the original grant funding awarded to the City by the WAPC in 2019, was conditional upon the City accepting future management of Duffy House.